-Aka the very best blender salsa I’ve ever had!
-Aunt Lillian isn’t even my aunt but her salsa is so stinking good I’ve gotta give her credit.
-My girl Ashley shared the recipe with me a couple of weeks ago when she did my hair.
+This is the Very Best Blender Salsa and maybe my favorite salsa ever!
+I loooove fresh garden salsa, but I’ve never had a garden.
+Not even a simple salsa garden.
+So this is the next best thing–and still so fresh and flavorful.
+My good friend Ashley shared the recipe with me a couple of weeks ago when she did my hair.
 Actually, while my color was lifting she busted out chips and salsa to snack on (perks of your hair stylist working from in her home).
 It was so good I didn’t even hesitate to ask for the recipe.
+And this is her Aunt Lillian’s recipe so she gets the real credit her.

 This really only takes five or so minutes to make.
 Unless you have a three year old helping you!
 Miles decide to play loaded questions and our five minutes salsa turned into 20 minutes salsa.
 I think it’s funny he still doesn’t like the sound of the blender though.
 We’ve been using it for years but he covers his ears nearly every time we turn it on.
 Love this little helper!